-Fortunately, the case was thrown out by the court and the ministry of law has since ruled that the maximum interest rates moneylenders can charge to 4% per month.
-The case also highlighted the fact that while you can have alternative options to borrowing from a bank or an illegal moneylender, it isn’t necessarily trouble-free.
+Fortunately, the case was thrown out by the court and the Ministry of Law has since ruled that the maximum interest rates money lenders can charge is 4% per month.
+The case also highlighted the fact that while you can have alternative options to borrowing from a bank or an illegal money lender, it isn’t necessarily trouble-free.

 - a fee not exceeding $60 for each month of late repayment;

 - a fee not exceeding 10% of the principal of the loan when a loan is granted; and

 - legal costs ordered by the court for a successful claim by the money lender for the recovery of the loan.

 The total charges imposed by a moneylender on any loan, including interest, late interest, administrative, and late fees cannot exceed an amount equivalent to the principal of the loan.
 To illustrate, if a borrower takes a loan of $10,000, his interest, administrative fee, monthly late fees, and late interest (where applicable) cannot exceed $10,000.

 Unsurprisingly, there are illegal money lenders that disguise themselves as “legal”.
 The best way to check is to see if they are listed under the Ministry of Law’s registered lenders.
 If they are not, it means that they are not regulated and can potentially bring some trouble and danger to you and your family if you borrow from them.

 There are some actions licensed moneylenders should not do, so do file a complaint to the Registry of Moneylenders if a lender did any of these:

 - Threaten you or use any abusive language